 Yehica is a consummate human resources professional with a proven track record of aligning the workforce with organizational goals.
 Her areas of expertise include risk management and compliance, employee relations, performance management, employment law, technology, and the day-to-day management of HR operations in unionized settings.
 She standardized The Child Center’s hiring process and payroll practices and played a key role in implementing an automated system that reduced administration costs by more than 10 percent.
 She also instituted procedures for maintaining compliance and successfully managing various audits.
 Before she came to The Child Center, Yehica served in Human Resources at the Anti-Defamation League’s New York office, where she was honored with the organization’s Luzell Award in recognition of exceptional work.
 Yehica is PHR certified, bilingual in English and Spanish, holds a bachelor’s in psychology, and is an active member of the Human Resources Professional Association of Nonprofit Organizations.

-Linda Rodriguez Vice President, Early Childhood and Prevention
+Marie Mason Vice President, Early Childhood Education, Programs and Curriculum

 Anderson Sungmin Yoon Vice President, Integrated and Value-Based Care